 Here is a good one-stop shop for explaining things like access to benefits

-If you need emergency access to supplies
+If you need emergency information or access to supplies

 Australian Red Cross - they can help with emergency supplies of baby essentials https://www.redcross.org.au/coronavirus